ljmartin/cv/index.md

 2019
 :    *Predictive modelling of cannabinoid-protein interactions with machine learning and molecular dynamics*

-     Presentation at the annual Brain and Mind Centre symposium
+     Featured postdoc presentation at the annual Brain and Mind Centre symposium

 2018
 :   *Canon Information Systems Research Australia (CiSRA) prize*

-    Awarded to the postgraduate student producing the best refereed publication in a leading internation journal
+    Awarded to the postgraduate student producing the best refereed publication in a leading international journal

 Teaching and education
 -------